harshityadav95/Notex/linux/vimCheats.md

 * f  followed by (alphabet to be searched on the same line)
 * ci+ the name of the tag whose data is to be deleted
 * BB to navigate word by word
+* v to Enter the Visual Mode at the Bottom of the Screen and then arrow key to select the text
+* d to CUT
+* y to Copy
+* p to Paste